databio/DESeqPackager/README.md

 ## Quick Start

-To try it on the example data provided, clone the Git repository.
-Open up the test_pckgr.R file and change the `CODEBASE` R environment variable to the location of your DESeq-Packager directory, and then run the next 4 lines of code.
-In a few seconds, DESeq-Packager will produce a the countDataSet ready for subsequent DESeq analysis.
+The test_pckgr.Rmd file contains the instructions to use the DESeq-Packager function.
+In a few seconds, DESeq-Packager will produce a countDataSet ready for subsequent DESeq analysis.

-To run the test from the command line, use the command `R < test_pckgr.R --no-save`.
-The countDataSet result should be saved to the .R_Data file.